astrcrai/prospero-docs/docs/source/highlights.rst

 ---------

 **2024**

+* | A volumetric method for measuring the longitudinal arch of human tracks and feet
+  | Hatala et al, 2024, American Journal of Biological Anthropology, Volume 183, 4, e24897

 * | Recovering chemical bimodalities in observed edge-on stellar disks: Insights from AURIGA simulations
   | Pinna, F. et al., 2024, A&A, Volume 691, 61, 12pp.